07.01 A Nest in the Woods

 “From the east gate.”

-Shakir pulled up from the chair and went around the house towards the backyard.
-There was even a better garden before the wall, a stone paved patio with wrought iron table and chairs.
-He walked up a narrow stone path covered of vines to the southeast corner and there stood another gate with a closing door on the wall.
+He pulled up from the chair and went around the house towards the backyard.
+There was even a better garden before the wall and a paved patio with a wrought iron table and chairs.
+He stepped on a narrow stone pathway covered of vines to the southeast corner and there stood another gate secured with a latch on the brick wall.

 - Log in to post comments